Roz7139/Global-Cybersecurity-Threat-Trends-Dashboard-2015-2024-/insights/insight.md

 - The **IT sector** saw the highest number of affected users, followed by **banking**, **healthcare**, and **education**.
 - These sectors often store **personal or financial data**, making them highly valuable targets.

-> **Insight**: Industry-specific defenses are critical — one-size-fits-all protection is no longer sufficient.
+> **Insight**: Industry-specific defenses are critical — one-size-fits-all protection is not sufficient.

 ---